HusseinLezzaik/Useful-Cheatsheets/Software_Engineering.md

 - Write comments that explain why code is written, not how

 ## SHA-1
-- Secure Hash Algorithm SHA is a hash function whicn takes an input and produces a 20-byte hash value known as a message digest.
+- Secure Hash Algorithm SHA is a hash function which takes an input and produces a 20-byte hash value known as a message digest.
 - Designed by NSA, but it's been cryptographically broken but still widely used.

 ## Linter
 - Not always easy to configure
-- Time consuming
+- Time-consuming
 - Lots of False Positives
 - Triggers unnecessary work like refactoring code to make the tool stop complaining
 - Focus on ISO + POSIX specs using proof from Standards is often better